 Mean score of companies in the Other Services industry.
 Comparing a company's score to the industry average can give you a sense of how well the company is doing compared to its peers.

-In 2022, National Instruments (NI), headquartered in the US, reported total carbon emissions of approximately 206,000,000 kg CO2e.
-This figure includes 906,000 kg CO2e from Scope 1 emissions, 15,458,000 kg CO2e from Scope 2 emissions (market-based), and a significant 186,461,000 kg CO2e from Scope 3 emissions.
-The Scope 3 emissions breakdown reveals major contributions from purchased goods and services (about 170,601,000 kg CO2e), employee commuting (approximately 3,234,000 kg CO2e), and business travel (around 3,381,000 kg CO2e).
-Despite the substantial emissions, NI has not publicly disclosed specific reduction targets or initiatives as part of the Science Based Targets initiative (SBTi) or other climate pledges.
-The emissions data is cascaded from its parent company, Emerson Electric Co., indicating a corporate family relationship that influences its climate commitments.
-Overall, while NI's emissions figures reflect a significant environmental impact, the absence of defined reduction targets suggests a need for enhanced climate action strategies within the organisation.
+In 2022, National Instruments reported total carbon emissions of approximately 206,000,000 kg CO2e, comprising 906,000 kg CO2e from Scope 1, 15,458,000 kg CO2e from Scope 2, and 186,461,000 kg CO2e from Scope 3 emissions.
+The Scope 3 emissions included significant contributions from purchased goods and services (about 170,601,000 kg CO2e), employee commuting (approximately 3,234,000 kg CO2e), and business travel (around 3,381,000 kg CO2e).
+National Instruments is a current subsidiary of Emerson Electric Co., which influences its climate commitments and targets.
+However, there are no specific reduction targets or initiatives disclosed by National Instruments, nor are there any SBTi (Science Based Targets initiative) reduction targets reported.
+The company has not outlined any climate pledges or documented reduction initiatives, indicating a potential area for future development in their sustainability strategy.
+Overall, while National Instruments has made strides in measuring and reporting its emissions, the absence of defined reduction targets suggests an opportunity for enhanced climate action in alignment with industry standards.

 Access structured emissions data, company-specific emission factors, and source documents